Off-Shell Scalar Supermultiplet in the Unfolded Dynamics Approach: Introduction

+Though gauge symmetries do not play an essential role in the Wess-Zumino model, we expect that the unfolded formalism may be useful for the analysis of more complicated models like super Yang-Mills theory despite the significant progress already achieved by different methods \cite{Berkovits,Bossard,Bossard2,Movshev,Chang 1,Chang 2}.
+In this work we are mainly interested in the analysis of specificities of the application of the unfolded technique to supersymmetric models in superspace which is a modest step toward the future study of the gauge supersymmetric theories.

 The paper is organized as follows.
 In Section \ref{sec:2} unfolded dynamics approach is overviewed and the cohomological method of computation of Lagrangians for a graded system is proposed.
 In Section \ref{sec:3} relevant aspects of superform integration are considered.
 In Section \ref{sec:4} we recall the formulation of Minkowski superspace in terms of flat superconnections.
-Section \ref{sec:5} contains an overview of the results of \cite{9 Ponomarev Vasiliev Unfolded Scalar Supermultiplet} for the on-shell massless scalar supermultiplet as well as its off-shell generalization.
-In Section \ref{sec:6} we explore operator $Q$ of the system in question and compute the cohomology of its highest grade part $Q_{3}$.
-In Section \ref{sec:Lagrangians} we derive and solve equations that determine supersymmetric invariant functionals of the model and find the particular solutions associated with action of Wess-Zumino model.
-Conventions and notations are collected in \nameref{sec:A}.
-The full system of equations from Section \ref{sec:Lagrangians} is stored in \nameref{sec:B}.
+Section \ref{sec:5} contains an overview of the results of \cite{Ponomarev Vasiliev} for the on-shell massless scalar supermultiplet as well as its off-shell generalization.
+In Section \ref{sec:6} we explore the operator $Q$ of the system in question and compute the cohomology of its highest grade part.
+In Section \ref{sec:Lagrangians} we derive and solve equations which determine supersymmetric invariant functionals of the model and find the particular solutions associated with action of the Wess-Zumino model.
+In the end of Section \ref{sec:Lagrangians} it is explained how conventional field-theoretic Lagrangians result from the found unfolded Lagrangians and is argued that the latter describe all possible supersymmetric Lagrangians in the model in question including the standard expressions of \cite{18 Wess Bagger Supersymmetry and Supergravity} along with their higher-derivative generalizations.
+Conventions and notations are collected in \nameref{A}.
+The full system of equations from Section \ref{sec:Lagrangians} is stored in \nameref{B}.